marcominerva/LoggingNetCore/README.md

-# Logging with .NET Core
+# Logging with .NET
-A sample that shows how to use Logging features of .NET Core on every supported platforms
+A sample that shows how to use Logging features of .NET on every supported platforms.